Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish school behaviour analysis

 Monitoring and protecting fish during critical life events, such as spawning aggregations, is essential for maintaining population balance and preventing overfishing \cite{erisman2017fish, sadovy2005aggregation}.
 Computer vision techniques, including stereoscopic video analysis and 3D neural networks, have been employed to quantify fish reproductive behaviour and classify complex behaviours \cite{rastoin2020diver, long2020automatic}, providing valuable tools for baseline studies and long-term monitoring.

 While computer vision and image processing technologies offer economical and effective means for monitoring abnormal fish behaviour, the relative scarcity of abnormal behaviour data has hindered in-depth research.
 Most existing studies have been conducted in controlled laboratory environments, which may not accurately represent the complex factors in real-world aquaculture settings \cite{piedrahita2003reducing, verdegem2006reducing}.
-Overcoming the challenges posed by complex water environments, uneven lighting, large numbers of individuals, and intricate fish movements is crucial for developing robust and reliable multi-target abnormal behaviour monitoring and tracking systems in computer vision \cite{wang2022real}.
+Overcoming the challenges posed by complex water environments, uneven lighting, large numbers of individuals, and intricate fish movements are crucial for developing robust and reliable abnormal behaviour monitoring and tracking systems \cite{wang2022real}.